#1 The DHM Model

-At this point, you should have a list of hypotheses to delight your customers, create hard to copy advantage, and experiment with price/plan combinations and business models.
+At this point, you should have a list of hypotheses to delight your customers, create a hard-to-copy advantage, and experiment with price/plan combinations and business models.
 We’ll bring these three components together to articulate a product strategy in the next essay.

 - Intro: How to Define Your Product Strategy

 - #1 “The DHM Model”

 - #6 “A Product Strategy for Each Swimlane”

 - #8 “The GLEe Model”

 - #10 “How to Run A Quarterly Product Strategy Meeting”

 - #12 “A Startup Case Study: Chegg”